-Some women may be on hormone replacement therapy treatment (HRT) when they are diagnosed with breast cancer.
-HRT is given to women to help with the symptoms of the menopause, but is not usually recommended for women with breast cancer.
+Some women may be on hormone replacement therapy (HRT) when they are diagnosed with breast cancer.
+HRT is given to help with the symptoms of the menopause, but is not usually recommended for women with breast cancer.
 Therefore, if you are taking HRT when diagnosed you’ll probably be advised to stop.
-This can cause menopausal symptoms to return.
+Talk to your treatment team for advice about how best to do this.
+Stopping HRT can cause menopausal symptoms to return.

 You may have already been through the menopause, but having breast cancer treatment can cause you to have symptoms again.

-Some of the more common menopausal symptoms include:
+Some of the most common menopausal symptoms include:

 Hormone (endocrine) therapies

-The hormone therapies tamoxifen, anastrozole (Arimidex), letrozole (Femara) and exemestane (Aromasin) can all cause menopausal symptoms.
+The hormone therapies tamoxifen, anastrozole, letrozole and exemestane can all cause menopausal symptoms.

 The natural menopause is a gradual process, whereas ovarian suppression can bring on menopausal symptoms suddenly and they may be more intense.

 Find out more about ovarian suppression.

 If you haven’t been through your natural menopause, chemotherapy might cause your periods to stop.
 This is because the ovaries, which produce oestrogen, are affected by the treatment.

 For some women this may cause an earlier, more sudden menopause.
 Symptoms are often more intense than when the menopause occurs naturally.